Pacific Northwest Institute

 James R. Huntley spent the better part of seven decades on a single question: how do democratic societies sustain the habits of cooperation over time?
 Not in theory, but in practice, through institutions, relationships, and the slow, unglamorous work of connecting people who might not otherwise find one another.

-His career took him from postwar Germany, where he worked on democratic reconstruction in the late 1940s and early 1950s, to the Ford Foundation, the Atlantic Institute, and the Atlantic Council.
+His career took him from postwar Germany, where he worked on democratic reconstruction in the early 1950s, to the Ford Foundation, the Atlantic Institute, and the Atlantic Council.
 He helped build the infrastructure of the postwar liberal order not by writing about it, but by working within it: convening, connecting, corresponding, and gently insisting that the relationships between democratic societies required active maintenance, not passive assumption.
+His papers, spanning more than five decades of this work, are archived at the Hoover Institution at Stanford University.

 The thesis he returned to throughout his life was deceptively simple.
 Democracy, combined with community, tends to produce peace.
 Not automatically, and not without sustained effort, but reliably enough to be treated as a working theory rather than an aspiration.
 He called it D+C=P, and spent decades testing it in practice.
-His book Pax Democratica (Macmillan/St. Martin’s Press, 2001) lays out the intellectual case most fully.
-His memoir, An Architect of Democracy, tells the human story behind it.
+His book Pax Democratica (Macmillan/St. Martin’s Press, 1998; 2nd ed.
+2001) lays out the intellectual case most fully.
+His memoir, An Architect of Democracy: Building a Mosaic of Peace (New Academia Publishing, 2006), tells the human story behind it.

-I met Jim late in his career, when he was in his eighties and still organizing conferences, still drafting proposals, still reaching across his address book to connect two people who he believed ought to know each other.
-During one visit, he spent most of our time together not talking about the state of the world (though he had plenty to say about that) but describing, with quiet urgency, why a particular person in Vancouver and a particular person in Seattle should meet.
+I came to know Jim in the years before the Schoolhouse Conference, initially as a young assistant and, over time, as someone he trusted to help carry the work forward.
+He described himself, in a biographical note he wrote in 2013, as hoping that “the cause of international community among democracies will have its adherents among younger people, who one hopes can carry the torch beyond my generation.”
+During one of our last visits, he spent most of our time not talking about the state of the world (though he had plenty to say about that) but describing, with quiet urgency, why a particular person in Vancouver and a particular person in Seattle should meet.
 He explained their backgrounds.
 He described the overlap he had noticed.
 He asked me to help make it happen.
 It was a small act, and entirely characteristic.
 The institutions he helped build were large and often visible.
 The underlying work looked like this.

 The Idea